MNPW9/masters_thesis/README.md

 Git clone: https://github.com/MNPW9/masters_thesis.git
 to the C://code folder and unpack.

-The jupyter notebook files (mean_variance_simulation.ipynb, efficient_frontiers.ipynb, backtest.txt, and requirements.txt) should be place in the C://code//masters_thesis
+The jupyter notebook files (mean_variance_simulation.ipynb, efficient_frontiers.ipynb, backtest.ipynb, and requirements.txt) should be place in the C://code//masters_thesis
 directory directly.

 If using virutal_env install the modules from gitbash terminal by running